esamattis/react-zorm/README.md

 See <https://twitter.com/esamatti/status/1488785537309847558>

-### How validate dependent fields like password confirm?
+### How to validate dependent fields like password confirm?

 See <https://twitter.com/esamatti/status/1488553690613039108>